Board of Trustees

 Wayne R. Walker - Chairman

 Robert Eichfeld is a retired Citigroup executive.
-During a 33 year tenure, Mr. Eichfeld managed Citibank's business activities in a number of countries throughout the Caribbean, South America, the Middle East and Asia.
-Since 2000 he has advised a venture capital fund in Dubai and a new bank in Bahrain.
-He also sits on the board of the leading investment bank in the Middle East region.
-Further, during the last 12 years, Mr. Eichfeld has worked with various social development organizations.
-He currently serves as board vice chair for the Grameen Foundation, which uses microfinance and technology to economically enable the world's poorest populations; and Give To Colombia, which strives to improve the lives of the underserved in Colombia.
-He is a graduate of Wake Forest University; Thunderbird Graduate School of Global Management, where he serves as chair elect of its Global Advisory Council; and Harvard's Executive Program for Management Development.
+During a 33 year tenure, Mr. Eichfeld managed a variety of Citibank’s activities in a number of countries throughout the Caribbean, South America, the Middle East, SE Asia and the Sub Continent.
+Since 2000, he has remained active in business in the Middle East, serving for 10 years on the board of the leading investment bank in the Region.
+And for 16 years he has served as a board member and Chair of Grameen Foundation, an organization using technology and financial services to economically enable the world’s poorest populations.
+Among other non-profit organizations, he also served for several years as Vice Chair of Give To Colombia, which strives to improve the lives of the underserved in Colombia.
+He is a graduate of Wake Forest University; the Thunderbird School of International Management, where he served as Chair of its Global Advisory Council and as a member of its Board of Trustees; and Harvard’s Executive Program for Management Development.

 Eileen R. Heisman

 Eileen R. Heisman, ACFRE, is the President and CEO of NPT.
 She is a nationally recognized expert on charitable and planned giving.
-Ms. Heisman has been interviewed about philanthropy and donor-advised funds on CNBC, PBS and CNN International, and by nearly every national newspaper and major trade publication, including the Wall Street Journal, New York Times, Washington Post, Bloomberg, CBS MarketWatch, Financial Advisor, and Investment News.
+Ms. Heisman has been interviewed about philanthropy and donor-advised funds on CNBC, PBS, NPR, CNN International and Bloomberg TV, and by nearly every national newspaper and major trade publication, including the Wall Street Journal, New York Times, Washington Post, Bloomberg, CBS MarketWatch, Financial Advisor, and Investment News.
 She was among the first fundraising professionals to earn the distinguished ACFRE certification.
-In 2011, she was named by NonProfit Times as one of their Power and Influence Top 50, an annual listing of the 50 most influential executives in the philanthropic sector.
-Ms. Heisman is currently a member of the faculty at Leadership Philadelphia, as well as an adjunct faculty member the University of Michigan's School of Social Work graduate program, and at the University of Pennsylvania's School of Social Policy and Practice.
+She has been named five times by NonProfit Times as one of their Power and Influence Top 50, an annual listing of the 50 most influential executives in the philanthropic sector, most recently in 2018.
+She has been invited by the Chinese government to speak to their emerging nonprofit sector about philanthropy.
+She is also the Association of Fundraising Professionals' 2014 Outstanding Fundraising Professional.
+Ms. Heisman is currently a member of the faculty at Leadership Philadelphia, as well as an adjunct faculty member at the University of Michigan's School of Social Work graduate program and a lecturer at the University of Pennsylvania's School of Social Policy and Practice.
 She is a regular lecturer for the Nonprofit Board Leadership Program at the University of Pennsylvania's Wharton School and a member of the Governance Committee for the Nonprofit Leadership Program at the University of Pennsylvania's School of Social Policy and Practice.
-Ms. Heisman serves on the Advisory Board at New York University’s George H. Heyman, Jr. Center for Philanthropy and Fundraising, the Community Foundation of Singapore and the University of Michigan's School of Social Work.
-She is also a member of the Board of Directors at the Arden Theater Company.
+Ms. Heisman serves on the Advisory Board at New York University’s George H. Heyman, Jr. Center for Philanthropy and Fundraising and the University of Michigan's School of Social Work.
+She is also the Chair of the Board at CultureTrust.
 Ms. Heisman has a bachelor's degree with honors in psychology from Carnegie Mellon University and a master's degree in social work with a major in social program evaluation from the University of Michigan.
 She is a member of the third Wharton Fellows Class at the University of Pennsylvania and completed the Executive Program for Philanthropy Leaders at Stanford University’s Graduate School of Business.

 Joseph H. Kluger

-Joseph H. Kluger is a Principal of the arts consulting firm of WolfBrown and has 30 years of experience as a nonprofit executive and consultant in strategic planning, financial analysis, collaborative alliances, facilities development, fund raising, and leadership development for museums, theaters, performing arts centers, educational institutions, opera companies, and symphony orchestras.
-Prior to his consulting career, Mr. Kluger worked in symphony orchestra management, most recently as President of The Philadelphia Orchestra Association (1989-2005), where he helped develop the Kimmel Center for the Performing Arts and raised over $130 million for endowment.
+Joseph H. Kluger, a Principal of arts consulting firm WolfBrown, has over 30 years of experience as a non-profit arts and culture executive and consultant in strategic planning, organizational collaboration, facilities, fund raising, governance, leadership development and succession planning projects for nonprofit museums, theaters, opera companies, symphony orchestras, performing arts centers, and educational institutions.
+Prior to his consulting career, Mr. Kluger held leadership positions in the symphony field, including President of The Philadelphia Orchestra Association (1989-2005), where he helped develop the Kimmel Center for the Performing Arts and raised over $130 million for endowment.
 He is also an internationally recognized expert in the use of technology to accomplish strategic objectives in the arts and provides advice in this area to organizations such as the League of American Orchestras and OPERA America and their members.
-Mr. Kluger currently serves on the Board of Overseers of the Curtis Institute of Music, the Marian Anderson Award, and is Chair of Philadelphia Mayor Nutter’s Culture Advisory Council.
-He began his professional career at the New York Philharmonic, following receipt of a M.A. in Arts Administration from N.Y.U. and a B.A. in Music from Trinity College in Hartford.
+Mr. Kluger has held voluntary leadership positions as Chair of Philadelphia Mayor Nutter’s Cultural Advisory Council and President of the Greater Philadelphia Cultural Alliance and served on numerous other non-profit boards.
+He began his professional career at the New York Philharmonic, following receipt of a MA in Arts Administration from New York University and a BA in Music from Trinity College in Hartford, CT.

 Cecilia Mendez Hodes

-Cecilia Mendez Hodes is a lawyer with more than 20 years of nonprofit volunteer experience, serving in numerous leadership roles with institutions in her community.
-She currently serves as a trustee and a vice president of the board of The Episcopal School in the City of New York, an independent school that is a leader in the field of early childhood education.
-Her previous experience includes practicing corporate law in New York City at the law firm of Willkie Farr & Gallagher and, later, as Counsel, USA Area, for The Royal Bank of Canada.
+Cecilia Mendez Hodes is a lawyer with more than 20 years’ experience in nonprofit governance.
+She has served in numerous leadership roles with not-for-profit institutions in her community and as a fiduciary for privately held, for-profit entities and individuals.
+Ms. Mendez Hodes is a trustee and vice president of the board of The Episcopal School in the City of New York, an independent school that is a leader in early childhood education.
+She serves as a director of a number of supporting organizations of National Philanthropic Trust.
+Her previous experience includes practicing corporate law in New York City at the law firm Willkie Farr & Gallagher and, later, as Counsel, USA Area, for The Royal Bank of Canada.
 Ms. Mendez Hodes graduated with General Honors and Departmental Honors in English from Vassar College, where she was a Matthew Vassar Scholar and was elected to Phi Beta Kappa.
 She holds a J.D. from Harvard Law School.